xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 STATEMENT:

-   Any state of the dead-lock states is only reached by a path that guides through a horizon state.
+   A dead-lock states can only reached by a path that guides through a horizon state.

 In other words, the horizon states are the entry points to the realm of dead-lock states.
 The entry into the horizon state happens through the